 Mining is using either a CPU or GPU to run a computation to discover a piece of the next Block in the chain which proves that you solved it.
 In some cases like Bitcoin to make significant progress you need proprietary hardware called ASIC miners.
 This results in issuing the crypto currency available in that next block to the person who submitted the solve.
 This is put extremely simply just for an initial introduction but most of these verifications are either Proof of Work or Proof of Stake.

 To learn more about how mining works you can review the project below:

 I just wanted to make one additional note that BlockChain technologies are not exclusively used for crypto.
 There are a wide variety of use cases including supply chain management, identity management, and tracking of documents and other transactions.

 Here is a list a few projects that use BlockChain for other things other than crypto:

-The first thing I learned from this research is that the technologies used to implement BlockChain, run exchanges, and create wallets was not that obscure.
+The first thing I learned from this research is that the technologies used to implement BlockChain, run exchanges, and create wallets were not that obscure(Contrary to popular beliefs).
 Research quickly led me into familiar territory.
 My goal is simply to start educating people so that they can make informed decision about BlockChain and the surrounding technologies.
 With a little more information at least you can have a more educated argument with people around you.
 Or worse case scenarios you get sucked in like me and might actually like this stuff.
 However you will never know if you let somebody else tell you how much to hate it.